+Note 13 Leases (continued)

-Disclose information about its leases for which the entity is a lessee in a single note or separate section in its financial statements.
+NZ IFRS 16:52 Disclose information about its leases for which the entity is a lessee in a single note or separate section in its financial statements.
 However, a lessee need not duplicate information that is already presented elsewhere in the financial statements, provided that the information is incorporated by cross-reference in the single note or separate section about leases.

-Disclose the following amounts for the reporting period

-- (a) depreciation charge for right-of-use assets by class of underlying asset; - (b) interest expense on lease liabilities; - (c) the expense relating to short-term leases accounted for applying paragraph 6.
-This expense need not include the expense relating to leases with a lease term of one month or less; - (d) the expense relating to leases of low-value assets accounted for applying paragraph 6.
-This expense shall not include the expense relating to short-term leases of low-value assets included in paragraph 53(c); - (e) the expense relating to variable lease payments not included in the measurement of lease liabilities; - (f) income from subleasing right-of-use assets; - (g) total cash outflow for leases; - (h) additions to right-of-use assets; - (i) gains or losses arising from sale and leaseback transactions; and - (j) the carrying amount of right-of-use assets at the end of the reporting period by class of underlying asset.

-Provide the disclosures specified in paragraph 53 in a tabular format, unless another format is more appropriate.
-The amounts disclosed shall include costs that a lessee has included in the carrying amount of another asset during the reporting period

-NZ IFRS 16:RDR

-The amounts disclosed in accordance with paragraph 53 shall include costs that a Tier 2 lessee has included in the carrying amount of another asset during the reporting period

-RDR Layout (New Zealand) Group has disclosed amounts in compliance with NZ IFRS 16:53 (a), (b), (g), (h) and (j) in a reconciliation of both rightof-use assets and lease liabilities rather than as standalone amounts in a table.
+NZ IFRS 16:53 Disclose the following amounts for the reporting period (a) depreciation charge for right-of-use assets by class of underlying asset; (b) interest expense on lease liabilities; (c) the expense relating to short-term leases accounted for applying paragraph 6.
+This expense need not include the expense relating to leases with a lease term of one month or less; (d) the expense relating to leases of low-value assets accounted for applying paragraph 6.
+This expense shall not include the expense relating to short-term leases of low-value assets included in paragraph 53(c); (e) the expense relating to variable lease payments not included in the measurement of lease liabilities; (f) income from subleasing right-of-use assets; (g) total cash outflow for leases; (h) additions to right-of-use assets; (i) gains or losses arising from sale and leaseback transactions; and (j) the carrying amount of right-of-use assets at the end of the reporting period by class of underlying asset.
+NZ IFRS 16:54 Provide the disclosures specified in paragraph 53 in a tabular format, unless another format is more appropriate.
+The amounts disclosed shall include costs that a lessee has included in the carrying amount of another asset during the reporting period NZ IFRS 16:RDR 54.1 The amounts disclosed in accordance with paragraph 53 shall include costs that a Tier 2 lessee has included in the carrying amount of another asset during the reporting period BDO Comment RDR Layout (New Zealand) Group has disclosed amounts in compliance with NZ IFRS 16:53 (a), (b), (g), (h) and (j) in a reconciliation of both right- of-use assets and lease liabilities rather than as standalone amounts in a table.
 This is considered more appropriate as it facilitates a clearer picture of what has given rise to changes in the carrying amounts of these items as well as enables ease of cross reference to other parts of the financial statements.
 For example, the amounts in the reconciliation for right-of-use assets would equal the amount included on the face of the statement of financial position (if that presentation approach is chosen under NZ IFRS 16), and the interest expense on lease liabilities would tie into that component of total finance cost included in note 8.
-Providing the disclosures in the form of a reconciliation results in voluntary disclosures being given for the effect of lease modifications, adjustments from revising variable lease payments linked to an index or rate, and foreign exchange movements on the carrying amounts for both right-ofuse assets and lease liabilities.
+Providing the disclosures in the form of a reconciliation results in voluntary disclosures being given for the effect of lease modifications, adjustments from revising variable lease payments linked to an index or rate, and foreign exchange movements on the carrying amounts for both right-of- use assets and lease liabilities.
+NZ IFRS 16:56 under NZ IFRS 16), and the interest expense on lease liabilities would tie into that component of total finance cost included in note 8.
+Providing the disclosures in the form of a reconciliation results in voluntary disclosures being given for the effect of lease modifications, adjustments from revising variable lease payments linked to an index or rate, and foreign exchange movements on the carrying amounts for both right-of-

-If right-of-use assets meet the definition of investment property, apply the disclosure requirements in NZ IAS 40.
-In that case, a lessee is not required to provide the disclosures in paragraph 53(a), (f), (h) or (j) for those right-of-use assets.

-RDR Layout (New Zealand) Group has right-of-use assets that meet the definition of investment property.
-See note 14.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2022 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)